JeremiahCornelius/snapdragon-questing-debootstrap-btrfs-luks-uefi/README.md

 A shell script that safely installs Ubuntu 25.10 from bootable ISO images made by Jens Glathe, to a suppoted target laptop, leveraging debootstrap, etc.

-Windows duel-boot configurations are expresly preserved.
+Windows duel-boot configurations are expressly preserved.
 Creation of free space for new partitions is an exercise for the user!

 Original ISO images are disributed from this Google Drive share: